 The Paul McCartney New World Tour

-Brian Clarke's painted stage sets and projections – including collaged biographical pictures by Linda McCartney, and a photographic history of stained glass – and promotional material designed for Paul McCartney's New World Tour in 1993.
-The hand-painted sets, on canvas and on acoustically transparent scrims, were the world's largest-ever stage sets, and covered an area of 1,524 square metres (16,400 sq ft) altogether.
+Brian Clarke's painted stage sets and projections – including collaged biographical pictures by Linda McCartney, and a photographic history of stained glass – and promotional material designed for Paul McCartney's New World Tour in 1992 and 1993.
+The hand-painted sets, on canvas and on acoustically transparent scrims, were the world's largest-ever stage sets, and are Clarke's largest ever paintings, covering an area of 1,524 square metres (16,400 sq ft) altogether.
+They followed on from Clarke's stage designs for McCartney's previous world tour, and their previous collaborations on his covers for albums Tug of War and Flowers in the Dirt.